 “This?”
 Gawain motioned to the files.
 Draco nodded.

-The need for a more stable and less shaky relationship with his boss and his need for a change of scenery gave Draco the strength to give in and do what Gawain had asked of him.
+The need for a more stable and relationship with his boss and his need for a change of scenery persuaded Draco to give in and do what Gawain had asked of him.

 Anaxandra was wrapped tightly in a thick blanket that was given to her upon her arrival to the Ministry.
-She was thankful; she only had her flannel pyjamas that were ruined when she fell in to a large pool of mud in the forest.
+She was thankful; she only had her wet, muddy flannel pyjamas.

 “Are you hungry?”
-The man held out a cauldron cake and smiled.
+The man held out a cauldron cake and his grin widened.

-Did she look like a small child that could be swayed by sweets?
-It was almost insulting.
-The damn thing obviously had veritaserum in it!
 Anaxandra could feel someone trying to take a grasp of her mind and extract the information they needed, but she wouldn’t allow it.
-As weak as Anaxandra was, emotionally and physically, she put every single unit of energy towards her mental defenses.
+As weak as she was, emotionally and physically, she put every single unit of energy towards her mental defenses.
 She was no longer in the forest, but this was still survival of the fittest and she refused to be weak.